Web Crawling Webinar for Tech Teams

 You should have a response similar to this:

-Set User Agent Using Axios
+Set User Agent in Axios

 You can set a custom Axios User Agent by specifying it in your request configuration's headers option.